SEMOSS/documentation/docusaurus/docs/How To/Custom Reactor.md

 Here we will demonstrate how we can create a Reactor by using examples below -

 #### Example 1
-#### CFG AI Database CRUD (Create Read Update Delete) Operations Tutorial
+#### SEMOSS Database CRUD (Create Read Update Delete) Operations Tutorial
-CFG AI allows quick end to end customization to facilitate create, read, update, and delete operations on a database.
+SEMOSS allows quick end to end customization to facilitate create, read, update, and delete operations on a database.
 In this tutorial, we will be performing CRUD operations on a Movie dataset.

 The metamodel for the database is shown below:
 ![Movie Metamodel](../../static/img/Creating%20a%20custom%20reactor/movie-metamodel.PNG)